DilanRocco/manifest/README.md

 - train tracker of Boston (extensible to NY)
 - notes app
 - a reminders app that actually does everything you want
+- the headspace app where you can listen to your manifestations
 - personal project webiste

 perhaps we can intergrate whatever we build into the personal project website